philipmjohnson/template/essays/march-for-science.md

 ### 3. Raise funds the easy way

-Our joint cluelessness really manifested itself during early discussions about fund raising.
+Our collective cluelessness really manifested itself during early discussions about fund raising.
 We knew we needed money for (among other things): liability insurance; tents and staging; posters, signs, and other promotional material, and other things that might come up depending upon the location (porta potties?).
 But we didn't know exactly how much, and we didn't know how to get it, or even what to do with it once we got it.
 We discussed a kickstarter campaign, bake sales (yes, I'm serious), selling buttons, and other innocently suggested but ultimately naive ideas.

 After a really significant amount of time spent on non-starters, here's what worked amazingly well: